People who have left the Churches of Christ

 Until recently, the fastest growing wing of the Movement was the International Church of Christ, headquartered in Los Angeles.

 The movement centered around college campuses, and emphasized total commitment to the degree that it was viewed by watchdog groups as a cult.
-They routinely asked members to live communally together, attend church functions every evening, and invite a quota every week to introductory Bible Talks.
-The Crossroads Movement and the ICC were intensely hierarchical, with each member assigned to a prayer partner or discipler for accountability and obedience.
+They routinely asked members to live communally together, attend church functions every evening, and invite a minimum quota of people every week to introductory Bible Talks.
+The Crossroads Movement and the ICC were intensely hierarchical, with each member assigned to a one-over-one prayer partner or discipler for accountability and obedience.
 There were clearly defined steps up the ladder to each leadership position.
 Other than their hierarchy, methods of evangelism and discipling, their theology differed little from mainstream hard-line Churches of Christ.

 College students, alone and away from home for the first time, poured into the movement by the thousands.
 They could declare independence from their parents, find love and friendship from their fellow Christians, and love from God like they had never experienced before.
 The confession of sins made their hearts feel pure and the acapella singing made their hearts soar with worship.